SaskiaPacker/potters-club/README.md

 - Google Fonts: Font family 'Playfair Display' and 'Source Sans'
 - Google Chrome Dev Tools: To help with styling the media queries
 - Safari: Site testing on an alternative browser
-- Font Awesome: Socail media icons
+- Font Awesome: Social media icons
 - Am I responsive: Screenshots of the final project for the README file

 # Deployment